AT & T Pebble Beach Pro Am

 2013 B Snedeker

-In 7 of the last 10yrs this has been an event for the ‘big guns’ with Mickelson [twice], Sneds [twice], Spieth, Walker and Berger all winning, however in the other three years there have been absolute ‘skinners’ getting over the line in the form of Nick Taylor, Vaughn Taylor and of course Ted Potter Jnr who took down DJ and Day in 2018.
-In addition just outside the ten year window in 2011 DA Points memorably triumphed playing alongside Bill Murray.
+In six of the last ten years this has been an event for the ‘big guns’ with Mickelson, Snedeker [twice], Spieth, Walker and Berger all winning, however in three years of the other four years there have been absolute ‘skinners’ getting over the line in the form of Nick Taylor, Vaughn Taylor and of course Ted Potter Jnr who took down DJ and Day in 2018.

 One thing all of the winners over the last decade or so had in common is a decent amount of course/event experience and some previous high finishes.